fredysomy/HealthApp/README.md

 ### Changelog
 ##### v1.0.0-alpha
 * Released  the setup file which automate the app initialization <br>
+##### v3.0.0-alpha
+* Updated the runsetup.bat which now can initialise whole app
+* Modified setup.py
+* Changed version of pyqt5-tools
+* Patched errors in helpers
 ##### Future releases:
 * In v1.5.0 we will be releasing version with sqlite support (no need of mysql driver)
 * In v2.0.0 we will be releasing the executables.